 Additionally, the locations of each corresponding pair of taxiway-taxiway intersections are added to a separate list of pairs of points referred to as "Identical Points".
-Pairs of points are only added to "Identical Points" if the two points in the pair are greater than 10-6 meters in distance from each other.
+Pairs of points are only added to "Identical Points" if the two points in the pair are greater than 10^{-6} meters in distance from each other.
 The intent of Identical Points is to create a list of related taxiway-taxiway intersection locations for later use.
 Identical Points are pairs of points which are physically distinct, but are nonetheless functionally related.
 In practice, Identical Points can be tens of meters away from each other.
-Using the example presented in Figure 5, an entry of the form <location of blue point, location of red point> and another of the form <location of blue point, location of red points for the intersection of Taxiways Q and R.
+Using the example presented in Figure 7-5, an entry of the form <location of blue point, location of red point> and another of the form <location of blue point, location of red point> are added to Identical Points for the intersection of Taxiways Q and R.